sacreations/whatsapp-bot/README.md

 ### Real-Time Search

 The bot can search the web for current information when answering questions.
 It will use the most relevant facts found and state answers directly and confidently.

+## Troubleshooting

+### Connection Issues

+- **401 Unauthorized**: Session expired, bot will automatically clear session and show new QR code
+- **Connection timeouts**: Check your internet connection and firewall settings
+- **QR code not appearing**: Ensure terminal supports QR code display or check console logs

+### Session Problems

+- Delete the `sessions/` directory if you encounter persistent connection issues
+- Restart the bot after clearing sessions
+- Make sure only one instance of the bot is running

 ## Acknowledgments